Latest posts

 Narrative driven development

 In July I published a blog post on using Dask on KubeFlow with the Dask Kubernetes Operator.
+I originally outlined that post in January before the Dask Operator even existed as part of my planning for that work.

 -